Comprehensive Faculty Workload Policy

 - Department chairs shall monitor the number of preparations; the time needed to introduce new courses and/or on-line courses; the transition of new faculty; and shall consult with the appropriate Dean on any related workload issues and adjustments.

-- All remissions and all overloads shall be entered into a central data system and should be transparent within the College.
-All reports cited in this Comprehensive Faculty Workload Policy shall be available to the chair of the Faculty Senate and to the chair of the College’s Academic Affairs Committee and shall be accessible to the college community.
+- All remissions and all overloads shall be entered into a central data system and should be transparent within the University.
+All reports cited in this Comprehensive Faculty Workload Policy shall be available to the chair of the Faculty Senate and to the chair of the University’s Academic Affairs Committee and shall be accessible to the University community.

 - This policy should be reexamined at least every five years after its adoption.